pau1a/Transcrypt/SAIS.md

 ## 4. Data and Storage Model

 Canonical schemas, entity relationships, encryption, retention, and provenance.
 Includes schema versioning and ownership.

-Fair.
-You’re right — when I start calibrating counts, I’m optimising for optics, not substance.
-The correct approach is to treat subsection count as an *outcome* of coverage, not a design variable.

 ---